NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 ### Verification

 To verify whether there is an on-going situation, access [Escafandro Monitoring](https://prod-grafana.nubank.com.br/d/b3gOJwFMz/escafandro-monitoring?orgId=1)  Grafana dashboard, more especifically checking the [Range Endpoint - Empty Responses](https://prod-grafana.nubank.com.br/d/b3gOJwFMz/escafandro-monitoring?orgId=1&viewPanel=2) chart.
-This chart should give you an overview about the usual trend of empty responses that Escafandro usually sends back to Itaipu.
-One reasonable explaination for this to happen is when a new dataset is added to the ETL.
+This dashboard gives you an overview of empty responses that Escafandro usually sends back to Itaipu.
+One reasonable explanation for empty responses to be provided is when a new dataset is added to the ETL.
 Once this happens, Escafandro will not have any datapoints for the very first run of the recently-added dataset.

 ### Troubleshooting